TABLE OF CONTENTS

 - energises the body

 - provides a nice lead-in to other backbends

 - is an excellent practice for balance

 Camatkarasana teaches you to let go, to be open, to expand, and at the same time encourages you to feel yourself grounded and connected to the Earth.

 How to Get Your Wild Thing On

-Slowly begin to stack your hips, bringing the lifted leg over to the side a little more, whilst turning the opposite hand and grounded foot on an angle ready for a back bend.
+- Slowly begin to stack your hips, bringing the lifted leg over to the opposite side of the body.
+Sumiltaneously, turn the opposite hand and grounded foot on an angle to prepare for a back bend.

-Lift the hand of your non-grounded leg up and sweep it over above the head and beyond, arching your back and lifting the hips at the same time.
+- Lift the hand of your non-grounded leg up and sweep it over above the head and behind you, arching your back and lifting the hips at the same time.
 Bring the lifted leg over even more, flatten your grounded foot and if it feels good bring your lifted foot down toward the ground coming to rest on the ball of your foot.
 Curl your head back, extending the neck and looking behind you.
 Reach the lifted hand out spreading your fingers and really releasing into this amazing stretch!

-Once you have felt the opening and grounding goodness of this pose you can slowly come back to downdog by reversing the steps or extend through this pose a little more, grounding both hands and feet and coming into full wheel/upward bow pose.
-Once you have stretched into one side work on the other to balance out.
+- Once you have felt the opening and grounding goodness of this pose you can slowly come back to downdog by reversing the steps, or extend through this pose a little more, grounding both hands and feet and coming into full Wheel/Upward Bow pose.

-Give it a go and share your experience, did you come up against some resistance to start with or was it love at first flip for you?
+Give it a go and share your experience!
+Did you come up against some resistance to start with or was it love at first flip for you?